DevonOickle/portfolio/Yahtzee Server Integration README.md

 Game end: Once all the scorecard combinations are filled, the game will tally the points and show the total score.

 ## Server Integration
 Using NodeJS and installing express, a server can be run that hosts the game processes meaning the game can be run from a server.
-The HTML, CSS, and part of the Javascript file is run from the client, and the main game processes are run from the server side.
+The HTML, CSS, and part of the Javascript file is run from the client, and the main game processes are run from the server side.  //changed for portfolio after yahtzee game

 - YahtzeeDice.css: CSS file of the server integration yahtzee game.
 - YahtzeeDice.html: HTML file of the server integration yahtzee game.